 Welcome to the Lions of Georgia

 Lions Clubs International celebrated recently its first 100 years of service around the world, Georgia Lions look forward to our own centennial celebrations to take place in 2020.
 This will be the date when the first Lions club was chartered in Atlanta, Georgia on December 17, 1920 .

 From the North Georgia mountains to the South Georgia coast, Lions have been making a different in the lives of those throughout the State in so many ways.
 As Lions we pride ourselves on the work we have achieved in the fight against blindness.
 Georgia has answered that call over the years by partnering with some of the biggest names in healthcare and creating foundations that are built to last.
 For example, in 1948 the Georgia Lighthouse (known as the Georgia Lions Lighthouse Foundation) was formed.
 In 1963 the Georgia Eye Bank was created and remained a Lions project until 1997, when the Children’s Eyecare Center at Emory was created.
 In 1968, Lions of Georgia sponsored the first Peach Bowl game in Atlanta to benefit the Lighthouse.
 This tradition continues today as we proudly in both the Kickoff Classic and the Peach Bowl.

 Georgia is also proud of its leaders.
 In 1953, future U.S. President Jimmy Carter, joined the Plains Lions Club.
 He rose quickly to the top of the club and his district.
 He and other family members remain Lions to this day and he continues to serve others throughout the World.

 We have also been proud to have one of our own Lions ascend to the position of International President – James Ervin who remains an active member of our Georgia Lions as well as the International board.
-We are proud of our Georgia Lion Judge Haynes H. Townsend who is currently serving as International First Vice President.
+We are proud of our Georgia Lion Judge Haynes H. Townsend who lost to an UN-timely death too soon.Who was currently serving as International First Vice President.